BDC Hamburger Icon

 • An annual or quarterly live event

-All in all, it’s about communication, engagement and results.
+It’s all about communication, engagement and results.
 Ask questions.
 Feature big wins from people in your community.
 Invite members to speak at your live events and webinars.
-Make them feel part of something special.
+Make them feel like part of something special.
 [Read related article: Why Brand Ambassadors Could Be Your Best Marketing Strategy]

 The best membership sites are the ones where the community stimulates the discussion for you.

 • Establish product-market fit.
-If you haven’t established product-market fit yet, you could be creating something that there simply isn’t a demand for.
+If you haven’t established product-market fit yet, there might not be a demand for what you’re creating.

 • Understand your target audience.
-If you don’t truly understand your target audience — what challenges they face, what keeps them up at night, what prohibits them from reaching their goals — it’s going to be hard to push your target audience’s hot buttons enough for them to join.
+If you don’t truly understand your target audience — what challenges they face, what keeps them up at night, what prohibits them from reaching their goals — it will be hard to encourage your target audience to join.

 • Achieve low churn.
 If you have high churn rates, that means customers are canceling.
 It’s your job to figure out why.
 Was the price too high?
 Was your marketing misleading?
 Was the product not what they anticipated?
 Was there not enough value in your content?
 Did they have a poor customer service experience?